bigtoast/pillage/README.md

  * GraphiteStatsReporter sends to Graphite over TCP
  * GMetricStatsReporter sends stats to Ganaglia using the gmetric command line tool ( Not the best, but useful if UDP is unavailable )
  * ConsoleStatsReporter sends stats to System.out
+ * NewRelicReporter records a StatsSummery to the new relic api

 ### PeriodicStatsCollector
 This is a utility singleton that can be used to schedule regular calls to collect() for a given StatsCollector.